 An elderly man received serious burns resulting from the house fire seen in the photograph below.
 He is currently in intensive care at the burn unit and is unlikely to survive.
 You have been assigned to investigate the fire which may take several days.
-Describe the methods of security you would use to ensure continuity of the scene?
-Describe all instructions you would give to security personal.
+Describe the methods of security you would use to ensure continuity of the scene.
+Describe all instructions you would give to security personnel.